 - Conduct systematic research in the area of transatlantic relations with a special emphasis on US–Central European relations.

 - Develop practical solutions to problems in transatlantic relations and produce analyses and policy recommendations that can be used in decision-making processes in the Czech Republic and in other countries of Central Europe.

 - Join the Czech, European and US debates on the challenges that transatlantic cooperation faces.

-- Put on the agenda those topics related to transatlantic relations that have been neglected in the Czech and in the Central European foreign policy debates.
+- Spotlight issues and topics in transatlantic relations that have been neglected in the Czech and in the Central European foreign policy debates.

 - Cooperate with European and US research institutions and thereby introduce Czech perspectives on transatlantic relations to a wider audience abroad.